tuyenta/IoT-MAB/README.md

 ### Output

-The result of every simulation run will be appended to a file named prob..._X.csv, whereby prob..._X.
+The result of every simulation run will be appended to a file named prob..._X.csv, ratio....csv, energy....csv and traffic....csv, whereby

+* prob..._X is the probability of device X.

+* ratio... is the packet reception ration of the network.

+* energy... is the energy consumption of the network.

+* traffic... is the normalized traffic and normalized throughput of the network.

 The data file is then plotted into .png file by using matplotlib.

 ## Changelogs

 ## Contact
-ta@lri.fr
+**Duc-Tuyen Ta**

+Postdoc, ROCS, LRI, Paris-Sud University. ta@lri.fr

+**Kinda Khawam**

+Associate Professor at the University of Versailles.
+Associated to the ROCS team in LRI, Paris-Sud University. kinda.khawam@gmail.com

+**Samer Lahoud**

+Faculté d’ingénierie ESIB, Université Saint-Joseph de Beyrouth, Lebanon samer.lahoud@usj.edu.lb